benni-ben/gome/README.md

 All of the pairs must be inside of the curly brackets.

+## Feedback

+For connecting the feedback, Netlify functions is used, and connected to a Discord webhook.
+The function

 ## Development tools used

 A wide variety of other tools(some closed source, but I will add them here anyway because they helped me) that were used during development are in this section.